Group Size: Maximum 20 passengers

 Rising early this morning you drive to the Etosha National Park.
 Etosha is the venue for some of the most unique game viewing experiences in Africa.
 This afternoon you reach the park and begin with your first game drive as you make your way to the rest camp.
 (BLD)

-Included Highlight: Afternoon game drive in Nomad truck.
+Included Highlight: Afternoon game drive in overland truck.

 Day 12 - Etosha National Park

 Your second day in Etosha allows for a full day to continue your exploration of the park.
 No day on safari is ever the same and the suspense before that special sighting is the motivation that keeps your eyes wide open.
 You will explore the edges of Etosha Pan in search of the abundant wildlife that occur in the park.
 (BLD)

 Included Highlight: Full day game drive in overland truck.